clue1ess/xv6/explanation_xv6.md

-BOOTING PROCESS

-1. When computer is turned on, PC will point to a location set by manufacturer(typically in ROM) which is BIOS.
-2. BIOS initializes hardware devices and has settings which defines boot order.
-BIOS will scan for existing devices.
-3. On first hit, it will load contents of sector 0 of that device into predefined location in RAM, known as bootloader.
-4. Bootloader will select OS to load(e.g., grub).
-5. It loads selected OS into memory from secondary storage and jump to it.

 PROCESS
 A program in execution is called process.
 Every process has its own memory, registors, stack, data, etc., i.e. every process has its own address space.
 For multi-programming environment, two constraints are there: